mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 Inside environments, you could access to:
 * envId
 * envPrefix
-* cluster (an object containing `namespace` and `envs` object).
+* cluster (an object containing `namespace` and `kubeContextVariables` object).
 Here you find the variables names for the specified environment where you set the cluster variable
 * hosts (an array of object, with `host` and `isBackoffice` fields)

 !!! warning
-    Do not set in tenant in cluster.envs object the value to access to the cluster, but only the variable key name for the specified environment (as in example)!
+    Do not set in tenant in cluster.kubeContextVariables object the value to access to the cluster, but only the variable key name for the specified environment (as in example)!
 The values saved here are not encrypted.

 An example of template for the `.gitlab-ci.yml` file:
 ```yml